Adobe-DevX/aldi-store-xcom/blocks/teaser-aldi/README.md

 # Teaser ALDI Block

-A responsive promotional banner block for ALDI Gear products, featuring a split layout with text content and product showcase.
+A promotional banner block for ALDI Gear products, based on the hero block structure.

 ## Overview

-This block creates a visually appealing promotional banner that matches the wireframe design with:
+This block creates a promotional banner that follows the same pattern as the hero block:
-- **Left Section**: Dark navy background with title, subtitle, and CTA button
-- **Right Section**: Light beige background with overlapping product images
-- **Diagonal Separator**: Curved line separating the two sections
+- **Background Image**: Full-width background image
+- **Text Overlay**: Text content positioned over the background
 - **Responsive Design**: Adapts to mobile, tablet, and desktop viewports
+- **Customizable**: Supports custom CSS classes for text styling

 ## Design Assumptions & Placeholders